Quick and Easy School Lunch Ideas

 TIP: Make sure you check the aisle with packable snacks and not just the cracker aisle.
 I noticed that my store had them in two different places.
 In my store, the RITZ crackers were right on the top shelf – and on sale too!.

-My boys would eat pepperoni every day if I let them.
+My guys would eat pepperoni every day if I let them.
 Here I have pepperoni, RITZ Filled Sandwich Crackers, cucumber slices with pepper and unsweetened applesauce.
+Or you could make these delicious 2-ingredient pumpkin muffins to use all week.
+Always a hit in our house!

-Another option is sliced turkey with Cheese RITZ Filled Sandwich Crackers, apple slices and an orange or yogurt.
+Another tasty lunch idea is sliced turkey with Cheese RITZ Filled Sandwich Crackers, apple slices and an orange or yogurt.
+My kids aren’t really big fans of bread for some reason, so crackers make a great swap.

 What are your favorite school lunch hacks?